v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/QASMBench.md

 ## Limitation

 The QASMBench benchmark suite focuses on low-level benchmarks and hence on small quantum systems.
-Because it relies on the computation of the  <a href="{{ fidelity.url | prepend: site.baseurl }}#hellinger-fidelity" target="_blank">Hellinger fidelity</a>, it is not suitable for generalization to large instances.
+Because it relies on the computation of the  <a href="{{ fidelity.url | prepend: site.baseurl }}#hellinger-fidelity">Hellinger fidelity</a>, it is not suitable for generalization to large instances.
 Other figures of merit than the Hellinger fidelity should be used for large-scale quantum circuits.

 The figures of merit defined in the benchmark suite are computed according to the OpenQASM standard gate set.
 It might not be representative of real circuits run on real physical quantum computers.